MochiNishimiya/MochiNishimiya.github.io/content/posts/stack_unwinding.md

 }
 ```

-This time the potential problematic code is in `function_C`, but this time the handling function is in `main()`.
+The potential problematic code is in `function_C`, but this time the handling function is in `main()`.
 This is what it looks like in lower level:

 ![](https://hackmd.io/_uploads/rkCnUb_vn.png)